Sheep and Goat Judgment — What’s It All About?

 What we see in this story is patience, mercy and grace: The owner of the vineyard and the caretaker, who represent the heavenly Father and Jesus, are willing to give the tree a total of four years to be fruitful before ultimately removing it from the vineyard, if they must.
 The story is figurative so we can’t take it strictly literal, i.e. that God will pluck someone out of the kingdom if they’re fruitless for exactly four years.
 What we can get from it, however, is that God’s patience, mercy and grace are awesome and He will do everything He can to get us to be fruitful.
 He’s invested in us greatly and understandably wants us to be productive.
 Another thing we can get from the parable is that when the Lord’s mercy ends His judgment begins and he’ll cut off when/if necessary.

-The New Testament teaches that we only “produce fruit (as we) keep with repentance” (see Matthew & Luke 3:8 where ‘fruit’ is the same Greek word karpos).
-We produce fruit, of course, by walking in the spirit—i.e. being spirit-controlled rather than flesh-ruled.
+The New Testament instructs us to “produce fruit in keeping with repentance” (see Matthew & Luke 3:8 where ‘fruit’ is the same Greek word karpos).
+We produce fruit, of course, by walking in the spirit—being spirit-controlled rather than flesh-ruled.
 The book of Ephesians calls this “walking as children of the light” and adds “for the fruit of the light consists in all goodness and righteousness and truth” (Ephesians 5:8-9).

 The Judgment Seat of Christ—The Judgment of Believers

-Speaking of Matthew 7:15-23, this passage is likely a reference to the Judgment Seat of Christ, which I’ll explain momentarily.
-As already established, the Judgment Seat of Christ is where believers will stand before the Lord and give an account (2 Corinthians 5:10-11, Romans 14:10,12 & 1 Corinthians 3:10-17 & 4:5).
+Speaking of that Matthew 7:15-23, it’s likely a reference to the Judgment Seat of Christ, which is where members of the Church will stand before the Lord and give an account.

 The basis for eternal salvation at the Judgment Seat is not good works; if it were, the believing thief on the cross wouldn’t be saved.
 It all comes down to whether a person is in Christ or not in Christ—that is, in the kingdom on not.
 This explains The Parable of the Wedding Banquet from Matthew 22 where the person without “wedding clothes” is rejected and condemned, like the fruitless “prophets” of Matthew 7:15-23.
 Believers are either “clothed with Christ” or not.
 Those who aren’t are in for a rude awakening when they stand before the Lord because they’re no longer even believers, as far as God is concerned.
 They’ve been “rooted from the vineyard.”
 While good works and the motive for them will be evaluated at the Judgment Seat, and believers will be rewarded or penalized accordingly, their good works don’t determine their salvation.